The Mother Thing

 And so I set out for school with my spoon puppet in by book bag.
 My teacher was less than impressed.
 I don’t remember how she explained to me, or how her note to my mother was worded.
 But we were both informed that a spoon-napkin puppet would not meet the teacher’s theatrical standards.
 Back to square one.

-I think that afternoon was spent with neither one of us wanting to talk about the dilemma.
+I think that afternoon was spent with neither my mother nor I, wanting to talk about the dilemma.
 I know I felt totally clueless about puppet design and creation.
 She probably did too.
 By the time my dad come home for dinner the house was pretty quiet.
 I also don’t remember who told my dad about the puppet problem but soon after dinner he got to work.

 And a couple of hours and old white pillowcase later a Prince was born.
 No spoon and smiley face here.
 This prince sported an ermine-like black and white jacket and a jaunty face drawn on a puppet body that fit my seen year old hand perfectly.
 My mother’s old black Singer sewing machine whirled and stitched while my father fed the fabric under the needle.
 The first and only time I ever saw him at the machine.